consolesunleashed/sega-genesis-3-function-restore-helper-boards/README.md

 ![My Image](main.png)

+## Future Work

+A full no-wire flex PCB design for "VA1" that will extend from the cart port to all wiring destinations.
+This has been roughed out, but not owning a "VA1" means that the ability to finish the design is hindered.
+If you can donate a "VA1" Genesis 3 or sell me one, it will help a lot.
+Please help.
+Thanks

 ## Mod Kit Variants

 The function restore helper boards come in two main versions catered for the "VA1" and the VA2 revision Genesis 3 motherboards.